Eleni Kounalakis: Private career

 Before 2009, Kounalakis was President of AKT Development Corporation, a family-owned real estate, farming, ranching, water, minerals, building, land development and property investment company, based in Sacramento, California, founded by Angelo K Tsakopoulos, her father, in 1964.

-In 2007, NEO Magazine featured Kounalakisand her husband, print and broadcast journalist Markos Kounalakis, as "Persons of the Year".
+In 2007, NEO Magazine featured Kounalakis and her husband, print and broadcast journalist Markos Kounalakis, as "Persons of the Year".

 Kounalakis and her husband founded two university chairs in Hellenic studies, the Markos and Eleni Tsakopoulos Kounalakis chair at Georgetown University, held by the scholar of late Classical and early Hellenistic Greek literature, Alexander Sens, and the Tsakopoulos Kounalakis chair in honor of Constantine Mitsotakis at Stanford University, held by Josiah Ober.
 Both chairs focus on the understanding of the origins of Athenian democracy.
 They also established the Tsakopoulos Kounalakis lecture series at the Woodrow Wilson International Center for Scholars to focus on democracy and international relations.

 Kounalakis served for nearly ten years as a Trustee of the World Council of Religions for Peace.
 In recognition for her work with the WCRP, she was awarded the medal of St. Paul, the Greek Orthodox Church of America's highest honor.
 San Francisco Mayor Gavin Newsom appointed her to serve as a Trustee of the War Memorial and Performing Arts Center.
 San Francisco Mayor Ed Lee appointed her to serve on the Port Commission Board.
 She is a friend and former mentee of Kamala Harris.

-Political career
+Political Career

 Since 1996, Kounalakis has served seven times as a delegate to the Democratic National Convention and as an at-large member of the California State Democratic Central Committee.
 She also served as a member of the First 5 California Commission, and the California Blue Ribbon Commission on Autism.
 She served as a Trustee of Robert Redford's Sundance Preserve and on the Conservation Fund's National Forum on Children and Nature.
 She is also a senior advisor at Albright Stonebridge Group.

+Ambassadorship

-In 2009, Kounalakis accepted President Barack Obama's nomination to an ambassadorship.
+In 2009, Kounalakis accepted President Barack Obama's nomination as the United States Ambassador to Hungary.